- Acknowledge the science (climate change is real).

 - Change your carbon impact habits and expect the same from your local leaders.
 We are at ACT now NOW!

 5. Read #1 and demonstrate you understand.
 Implement change in your activism and centers of influence.
 New construction (commercial or residential) must include renewable energy sources and clear environmental impact studies.
 Go to the #4 link and see how you can make an impact today.
+Check the IPCC report right now by clicking the button below.

 Introduced in House (02/04/2021)